-SCENES: Singapore’s Contemporary Mandarin Plays Anthology (Part 1)
+SCENES: An Anthology of Contemporary Singapore Chinese Language Plays (Part 1)

 This book is published in line with Huayi – Chinese Festival of Arts 2010: SCENES co-produced by Drama Box and Esplanade.